-Moderately sloping uplands atop the Planning Area, at elevations of 7,500 to 9,300 feet MSL, are mostly well-drained, cool soils with dark-colored, organic-rich surface layers (Cryoborolls).
+Moderately sloping uplands atop the Planning Area, at elevations of 7,500 to 9,300 feet MSL, are mostly well-drained, cool soils with darkorganic-rich colored, surface lavers (Cryoborolls).
 These soils are formed in material weathered from the Green River Shale and Uinta Sandstone.
 Surface textures are generally loam, with loam to clay loam subsoils and channery profiles (sandstone and shale fragments).
 Soil thicknesses range from deep (>60 inches) in swales to shallow (<20 inches) on ridge tops.
 The principal soil map units above the rim, listed in order of predominance, include: